 You should never implement the full-text search functionality by building the output via the Views module and querying results from the database using "contains" conditions.

 Drupal performs different tasks on cron, including a cleanup, particular tasks are implemented via a hook_cron() hook.
 Basically, there is no need to execute all of these tasks at the same time (which is the default behavior), especially when you need to execute some of the tasks very frequently, for example, a scheduled content publication, subscriptions' expiration, or queue processing.
 In such cases, cron tasks running simultaneously may cause performance issues and a frequent execution of tasks that shouldn't be done that often: all of these may slow down other tasks execution which really need to run frequently.

 When you have the process on a site that creates or updates many entities, for example, nodes, and you need to speed up this process, for instance, because a user awaits the result of this process, the Field SQL norevisions module may be helpful in case created/updated entities do not use revisioning.
 This module halves the amount of executed database queries needed to insert/update entities' field values.
 Please read the Fields with no revisions article for more information on the problem and solution.

 When you deal with entities in code, use entity_load() and node_load_multiple() to load several entities and particularly nodes instead of entity_load_single() (provided by the Entity API module) and node_load() in loops.

 Utilizing cache in code

-As I mentioned at the beginning of the article, website performance is very important.
-This article covers several ways to improve Drupal performance on the server side, but it's not a complete list, of course: there are many other options, some of them applicable for specific needs.
+This article covers several tips on how to improve Drupal site performance on the server side, but it's not a complete list, of course.
+There are many other options, some of them applicable to specific needs.
 Drupal performance can be greatly improved, and there are a lot of options for improvements, many of them are easy to implement and require additional module installation and configuration only, with no other effort.